Niki (airline)

-Niki (also styled as NIKI or flyNiki, legally NIKI Luftfahrt GmbH) was an Austrian low-cost airline headquartered in Office Park I at Vienna Airport in Schwechat.
+Niki, also styled NIKI or flyNiki (legally NIKI Luftfahrt GmbH) was an Austrian low-cost airline headquartered in Office Park I at Vienna Airport in Schwechat.
 It operated scheduled and charter services to European and North African leisure destinations from Vienna, Salzburg, Graz and Innsbruck and also started services from several German airports in March 2017.
-Niki had a variety of owners, including two stints of ownership under former car racer Niki Lauda.
-In January 2018, the airline was acquired by Lauda, an airline that also had ties to Niki Lauda.
+Niki had a variety of owners, including two stints of ownership by former Lauda Air founder and three time Formula One World Champion, Niki Lauda.